How does the Berner Oberland Pass work?

 - Trips on routes that allow discounted traveling.
 You need to arrange for a discounted ticket at the ticket office of staffed rail stations, from a ticketing machine, or online.

 There are many cable cars that also allow free traveling.
 In such cases you may need to get a ticket as access gates require a specific ticket type.
-You can get a free ticket upon presenting your Regional-Pass Bernese Oberland.
+You can get a free ticket upon presenting your Berner Oberland Pass.

 You do not need seat reservations for 99% of all trains and buses in Switzerland.
-You can just board with your Regional-Pass Bernese Oberland.
+You can just board with your Berner Oberland Pass.
 Exceptions are some international trains and some panoramic trains.
 If you need, or want, seat reservations, you need to arrange for them separately.
 Seat reservations are not included in the pass.

 About train seat reservations